sowmiyagaje/Hit-URL---SRE/hit-counter-master/README.md

     docker_web_1        python ./app.py                  Up      0.0.0.0:80->5000/tcp

     $ curl localhost
-    I have been hit 1 times since deployment.
+    Hola! we have hit 1 times

     $ curl localhost
-    I have been hit 2 times since deployment.
+    Hola! we have hit 2 times

     $ curl localhost
-    I have been hit 3 times since deployment.
+    Hola! we have hit 3 times

  ### Deployment steps
 I have tested this on Google Kubernetes Engine.
 Let's check that we have the cluster available: